 INTRODUCTION

-Indian agriculture has made significant strides in the last 50 years, demonstrating unique resilience in becoming a significant contributor to the Indian economy because of scientific breakthrough in technology development.
-The stand out contribution of agriculture sector in the economy during the COVID-19 pandemic, when every other sector of the economy stood still seemed like an illuminating star in the blue sky and this underpins the fact- ‘everything can stop but not the agriculture’.
+Indian agriculture has made significant strides in the last 50 years, demonstrating unique resilience in becoming a significant contributor to the Indian economy through scientific breakthroughs in technology development.
+The stand out contribution of agriculture sector in the economy during the COVID-19 pandemic, when every other sector of the economy stood still seemed like an illuminating star in the blue sky and this underpins the fact that “everything can stop but not the agriculture”.

-Any discovery in agriculture sector would be the next big stride towards ensuing civilized life.
-The success of the agricultural sector, however, depends on not only how effectively the research system generates, acquires and utilises knowledge, but also how effectively it disseminates knowledge and solves the problems (Nettle et al., 2022).
-One of the most notable achievements of Indian agriculture over the last few decades has been the expansion of food grain output from nearly 51 million Tonnes (MT) in 1950-51 to over 316 MT in 2021-22 (Anonymous, 2016), a begging mouth turning into a helping hand, due to sustained support for agricultural research by the national planners.
+Any discovery in agriculture sector would be the next big stride towards sustaining a civilized life.
+The success of the agricultural sector, however, depends on not only how effectively the research system generates, acquires and utilises knowledge, but also how efficiently it disseminates that knowledge and addresses real-world problems (Nettle et al., 2022).
+One of the most notable achievements of Indian agriculture over the last few decades has been the expansion of food grain output from nearly 51 million Tonnes (MT) in 1950–51 to over 316 MT in 2021–22 (Anonymous, 2016), a begging mouth turning into a helping hand, due to sustained support for agricultural research by the national planners.
 The research in agriculture, horticulture, veterinary, fishery, animal husbandry and allied fields is largely carried out by the researchers of State Agricultural Universities (numbering 65) and the research institutes of the Indian Council of Agricultural Research (ICAR).
 The SAUs have the mandates of teaching, research and extension, while the ICAR institutes are largely research oriented (Kumar & Ghosh, 2021).
-The extension component is concentrated in the Krishi Vignana Kendra’s (KVK), where funding comes from ‘plan’ and ‘non plan’ components.
+The extension component is concentrated in the Krishi Vignana Kendra’s (KVKs), where funding comes from ‘plan’ and ‘non plan’ components.

-University of Agricultural Sciences, Bangalore (UAS (B)) located in Bengaluru, Karnataka was established in 1964.
-University of Agricultural Sciences, Bangalore, has been carrying out the research on major crops like Rice (Oriza sativa L.)., Finger millet (Eleusine coracana)., Sugarcane (Saccharum officinarum)., Maize (Zea mays L.) etc., considering the agro-climatic, location specific and need based demands of the farmers since its inception.
+The University of Agricultural Sciences, Bangalore (UAS-B) located in Bengaluru, Karnataka was established in 1964.
+University of Agricultural Sciences, Bangalore, has been carrying out the research on major crops like Rice (Oryza sativa L.)., Finger millet (Eleusine coracana)., Sugarcane (Saccharum officinarum)., Maize (Zea mays L.), and others., considering the agro-climatic conditions, location-specificneeds , and farmer demands since its inception.
 Many good agricultural practices were developed and transferred to farmer’s field through intensive efforts made by scientists and extension personnel.
-Many Studies were carried out to know the impact of various technologies released through UAS (B).
+Many Studies were carried out to know the impact of various technologies released through UAS-B.

 Technological innovations have become an indispensable component of development, progressing in tandem across various sectors.
 The impact assessment of agricultural technologies is crucial for evaluating their effectiveness in enhancing farm productivity and profitability (Méndez-Zambrano et al., 2023; Khan et al., 2021).
 This study aims to review the extent to which agricultural technologies developed by UAS (B) have achieved broader social impacts.
 Additionally, the study highlights future directions for research and the policy implications necessary to refine research strategies, ultimately contributing to sustainable agricultural growth.